 As mentioned above, all emerging writers who have not published full-length collections are eligible (regardless of age, geographic location, or educational status), and Gregory Djanikian Scholars will receive $100 and publication in a future issue of the Adroit Journal.
 Additionally, finalists will be awarded copies of Greg's latest collection, Dear Gravity, and a list of semifinalists determined by the editors will be released with results.

 To accommodate this while offering free online issues, we have set a non-refundable submission fee of $9.
 If you require financial assistance, you may submit a fee waiver by downloading this form and following the instructions.
-Due to fee waivers' processing time, fee waivers will only be accepted until December 13th, 2018 at 11:59 pm PST.
+Due to fee waivers' processing time, fee waivers were only accepted until December 13th, 2018 at 11:59 pm PST.

 CLICK HERE TO SUBMIT.

 First appeared in Poetry (September 2002).
 Visit Greg at the Poetry Foundation.